 Introduction–Catholic teaching on marriage

-The Catholic Church teaches that marriage is an indissoluble, sacramental bond when contracted by two baptized persons, who are free and capable of consenting to this union.
-Marriage is a covenant by which a man and a woman establish between themselves, with the public exchange of consent, a partnership of the whole of life and love directed toward the good of the spouses and the procreation and education of children.
-The Church’s teaching also respects the natural bond of marriage (when at least one party is not baptized).
-These beliefs are rooted in Jesus Christ’s teachings in the Gospels, the writings of Saint Paul, and centuries of Christian tradition.
-The Church holds that a couple’s marital bond is sealed by God and does not end, even if the emotional and physical relationship has ended in civil divorce.
+As originally designed by the Creator, marriage is a covenant by which a man and a woman establish between themselves a partnership of the whole of life and love directed toward the good of the spouses and the procreation and education of children.
+Marriage begins with the public exchange of consent and ends in the death of one of the spouses.
+These beliefs are rooted in Jesus Christ's teachings in the Gospels, the writings of Saint Paul, and centuries of Christian tradition.
+The Church recognizes both sacramental marriages (between the baptized) and natural marriages (when one or both parties are not baptized).
 Moreover, the Catholic Church shares the belief of other religious bodies and of society that marriage is not just the private arrangement of a couple, but rather is a public reality, affecting civil and religious societies and serving as their foundations.

 What is the role of divorce?